-The raw material price environment became generally more stable during 2018.
-Average tuna raw material prices decreased to USD 1,530 per ton, down 17.8 percent compared to the previous year.
-The average domestic shrimp price also declined from the 2017 average price level.
-Thai Union managed to recover business profitability toward a more normalized level, especially during the latter half of the year, through ongoing business discussions with customers, production cost optimization and market diversification.
+Raw material prices were generally lower during 2019 when compared to 2018.
+In 2019 the average tuna raw material price was USD 1,209 per ton, down 20.9 percent compared to the previous year.
+The average domestic shrimp price also declined from 2018 average price levels.
+However, Thai Union managed to recover business profitability toward a more normalized level through ongoing business discussions with customers, product price recovery, production cost optimization and market diversification.

-2018 domestic shrimp production remained stable from 2017 levels with the country’s total output estimated at approximately 300,000 tons, due to lower domestic shrimp prices and increased global supply from increased shrimp production out of India.
-Our frozen, chilled seafood and related business continued to grow in terms of volume sales, due to an increased domestic shrimp export market share and more focus on higher margin value-added products.
+Domestic shrimp production remained at close-to-2018 levels with Thailand’s total output estimated at 300,000 tons, due to a lower domestic shrimp price and increased global supply from growing global shrimp production.
+Thai Union’s frozen and chilled seafood and related business continued to grow in term of volume sales, due to a focus on the domestic market, export market diversification and greater focus on higher margin value-added products.

-Thai Union recorded a 2018 normalized net profit of THB 5.2 billion, down 13.4 percent from the net profit during 2017.
-The decline was mainly due to weak operations during 1Q18 and a lack of positive one-off items that occurred in 2018.
-Despite the weaker 2018 net profit year-over-year, Thai Union delivered a solid free cash flow of THB 8.4 billion, up from THB 2.9 billion in 2017.
-Strong free cash flow enables the company to continue delivering a high dividend payout ratio of 59 percent of normalized net profit during the year.
+Thai Union recorded a 2019 normalized net profit of THB 5.2 billion, up 0.5 percent from the normalized net profit during 2018.
+This strong profitability improvement was offset by a challenging sales environment.
+Through prudent cost control, SG&A expenses slightly increased on absolute basis, resulting in a 2019 normalized operating profit up 20.8 percent from the previous year.
+Normalized net profit excluded one-time legal-related net expenses in the U.S. In addition, Thai Union delivered a solid free cash flow of THB 7.1 billion which enabled the Company to continue delivering a high dividend payout ratio of 59 percent of reported net profit during the year.

 Selling and Administrative Expense (SG&A)